yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                     continue;
                 }
                 if (task == r.task) {
-                    // Here it is!
-Now, if this is not yet visible to the
-                    // user, then just add it without starting; it will
-                    // get started when the user navigates back to it. if (!startIt) {
+                    if (!startIt) {
                         if (DEBUG_ADD_REMOVE) Slog.i(TAG, "Adding activity " + r + " to task "
                                 + task, new RuntimeException("here").fillInStackTrace());